6 Ways to Cut Small Package Shipping Rates

 Dimensional weight is another element that can pad your final shipping bill with unexpected fees.
 The phrase refers to your package's density — i.e., how much space it takes up in relation to its actual weight.
 When calculating your shipment's billable weight, a carrier will use the greater of its dimensional or actual weight.

 Tip: Use the smallest possible packaging and avoid over-boxing.
 Those two steps will help lower your shipment's dimensional weight.
 It also pays to provide accurate dimensions — and not estimates.
 Why?
 By doing so, the carrier won't adjust your billable rate higher than the price you were originally quoted.

 Learn how to save more on your small package shipping costs

-Our guide to small package shipping rates and fees gets you started with the most-common price factors, but there are a range of other charges that can inflate your shipping rates.
+Our guide to small package shipping rates and fees gets you started with the most-common price factors, but there are a range of other common fees and charges that can inflate your shipping rates.
 Check out our additional parcel shipping cost saving tips

 And that's where Worldwide Express can help.
-We know shipping.
+We know both small package and freight shipping.
 And we understand your business has unique shipping needs.
-So we'll the take the time to understand them and create solutions to help you meet your goals and boost your bottom line.
+So we'll take the time to understand them and create solutions to help you meet your goals and boost your bottom line.

 Our experts are standing by to help.
 Are you ready to get started?
 Request a quote today

 * Restrictions and conditions apply.
 This option may not be available for all locations and is subject to UPS approval.